codeandcraftinc/piggyback.js/README.md

 Sometimes you have a function, and sometimes that function takes a while to execute.
 Sometimes other functions invoke that function while it's already executing, making it execute again and again.
 Maybe that even happens a few more times.
-But in this arbitrary example, all of those functions that called the original function (the one that takes a while), they just want the same thing.
+But in this contrived example, all of those functions that called the original function (the one that takes a while), they just want the same thing.